Concerta Side Effects

 Generic Name: methylphenidate

-Note: This document contains side effect information about methylphenidate.
-Some of the dosage forms listed on this page may not apply to the brand name Concerta.
+Note: This page contains information about the side effects of methylphenidate.
+Some of the dosage forms included on this document may not apply to the brand name Concerta.

 For the Consumer

 Applies to methylphenidate: oral capsule extended release, oral powder for suspension extended release, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral tablet extended release chewable

 In addition to its needed effects, some unwanted effects may be caused by methylphenidate (the active ingredient contained in Concerta).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking methylphenidate:More common: